kanhua/CarND-Advanced-Lane-Lines/README.md

 ## Discussion

 Overcoming the shadows and different color of pavements is very challenging in this project.
-It is quite difficult to find a set of parameter that works for all road conditions.
 Different colors of lane lines or pavement are likely to fail the lane line identification algorithm.

 Another difficulty is getting accurate radius of curvature from the white dashed land lines.
 The spaces between each segment of white lines causes more error in the fitting.

-To obtain better results of a frame in a video, I need to use the information of previous frames in the video to help reduce the errors of a single frame.
-This should give more robust fitting results.
+To obtain better results of a frame in a video, more different sanity checks could be implemented to further reduce the errors of a single frame.